Lazy-Write/discord-rare-drop-notificater/README.md

 **Always send uniques:** When enabled and the item is not blacklisted, the webhooks will be notified of any uniques. _note_ our system must be able to identify the drop as an unique.

+### Always Send Filters

+These settings force drops to be sent regardless of other filters.

+**Above Drop Rate (1/x):** Any NPC drop at or rarer than this drop rate will always be sent to Discord, even if the item is ignored or below the minimum NPC rarity/value.

+This is intended for setups that enable '**require both rarity and value**', while still allowing extremely rare low-value drops to be broadcast.
+It prevents Discord spam from common drops, but ensures rare “meme” drops—such as the 1/6,400 uncut diamond from Sarachnis—are still shared.

+Set the rarity to 0 to disable this feature.

 ## Thanks to

 **Original author:** @MasterKenth